LEAVING YUBA CITY (1997)

-Before she began her career in fiction-writing, Divakaruni was an acclaimed poet.
-She writes poems encompassing a wide variety of themes, and she once again directs much focus to the immigrant experience and to South Asian women.
-She shows the experiences and struggles involved in women trying to find their own identities.
+Before she began her career in fiction writing, Divakaruni was an award winning poet.
+She writes poems encompassing a wide variety of themes, including nature, history, myth, art. the immigrant experience and South Asian women, and focuses often on the joys and struggles of women trying to find their own identities.

 Poems from Leaving Yuba City have won a Pushcart Prize, an Allen Ginsberg prize and a Gerbode Foundation award.

 One of the poems in this collection, "Woman with Kite," has been chosen by filmmaker Yunah Hong-- to be part of her documentary film, Between the Lines: Asian American Women's Poetry.
 The film also includes an interview with Divakaruni.